 Step 2: Right click C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.

 Step 3: Click Apply on top left to take effect to real disk partition.
 (The operations before clicking Apply just work in virtual mode.)

-When there is contiguous Unallocated space on either side of the partition that you want to extend, you can combine it with NIUBI Partition Editor by 1 step, no matter this partition is NTFS or FAT32, Logical or Primary partition.
-If Unallocated space is nonadjacent, you can move and then combine it.
+When there is contiguous Unallocated space on either left or right of the partition that you want to extend, you can combine it with NIUBI Partition Editor by 1 step, no matter this partition is NTFS or FAT32, Logical or Primary partition.
+If Unallocated space is nonadjacent, you can move it and then combine to partition.

-Watch the video how to fix Extend Volume greyed out in Windows Server 2012 r2:
+Watch the video how to fix Windows Server 2012 Extend Volume greyed out issue:

-If Extend Volume greyed out for a 2TB partition on MBR disk, follow the steps in the video to convert MBR to GPT and then extend partition.
+If Extend Volume greyed out for a 2TB partition on MBR disk, follow the steps in the video to convert MBR to GPT and then extend partition with Unallocated space.